AnujJha88/video2ascii/README.md

 # Video2ASCII

 This basically converts any video( and even a yt link if you do it right) to an ASCII video.

+Has audio support as well so you can watch a video with its sound in your terminal

+# Demo
+this is a still image will add a gif later

 ![alt text](image.png)
 # Build the project